About Language Pathways

 Intermediate

 Congratulations on making it to the intermediate level!
 Give yourself a chance to look back and see how far you’ve come.
-When you first started this journey you knew nothing, now you should be able to read and understand simple paragraphs and know about 1,500 words.
+When you first started this journey, you knew nothing, now you should be able to read and understand simple paragraphs and know about 1,500 words.
 Now it’s time to move on to the fun resources!
 When you first start using more complex and native sources, you will struggle.
 This is normal.
 It’s called the intermediate plateau.
 The intermediate plateau is when you know a lot of words and basic grammar, but you still can’t understand native material.
 A lot of people become discouraged when they hit this plateau, and they get stuck at the intermediate level for years.
 But, you need to keep going.
 Don’t be afraid of material you don’t understand.
 You need to stretch a little bit to learn.
 This guide will help make the transition to native material as painless as possible.

-Below you will find an example of an intermediate learner’s schedule as well as a link to the intermediate Notion planner.
+Below, you’ll find an example of an intermediate learner’s schedule, as well as a link to the intermediate Notion planner.
 You’ll notice that this planner looks a lot more interesting than the beginner planner.
-That’s because your priority at the intermediate level is input.
-You can’t speak if you don’t listen and you can’t write if you don’t read.
-Your highest priority should be listening to Japanese, then reading, studying vocabulary, speaking, and lastly writing.
-We’ll go into detail on all of these later.
-You can alter your schedule to fit your lifestyle.
-If there’s a day when you’re busy, your study time may be just one YouTube video.
-Don’t try to cram everything into one day though.
-Know your limits and how much you can handle.
-Studying for six hours is no good if you forget everything you learned.
-Make a balanced schedule and stay consistent.
-That’s the key to success.
+That’s because at the intermediate level, your priority shifts to input.
+You can’t speak if you don’t listen, and you can’t write if you don’t read.
+Your highest priority should be listening to Japanese, followed by reading, studying vocabulary, speaking, and, lastly, writing.
+We’ll go into more detail on each of these later.

 Remember that fewer resources are better than more resources.
 Don’t jump around watching different TV shows or listening to different podcasts.
-Find one resource for each category you like then stick with it for a while.
+Find one resource for each category you like, then stick with it for a while.
 Listen to a single podcast’s episodes or read one book during your study time.
 This will allow you to focus on the specific vocabulary and grammar used in that resource.
 Fluency comes in pockets, so every time you switch to a new resource, you’ll be confronted by a bunch of words you don’t know.
 It’s also always a good idea to re-read or re-listen to content.
 This will help you remember the vocabulary and grammar better, as well as allow you to pick up on pronunciation and intonation.

 Active vs Passive Study

-Your study schedule should be a balance of active and passive learning.
-Active learning is when you make an effort to break down and understand Japanese content such as studying flashcards or grammar.
-Speaking and writing are also active activities because they require active recall of the language.
-Passive learning is when you listen to or read Japanese without focusing on the study aspect.
-Instead, you are focused on the content itself and getting as much input as you can.
-During passive study, you may use a dictionary to quickly look up words, but you’re not concerned with remembering or even understanding everything.
-The same resource can be used for active and passive learning.
-For example, if I read an article and stop at every sentence to look up all the words I don’t know and make flashcards out of those words to study them, that’s active learning.
-If I read an article, and quickly look up some of the words I don’t know, but then continue reading as soon as I’ve seen the definition, that’s passive learning.
-With active learning, it will take you much longer to get through a resource, but you’ll remember it better and learn more new vocabulary and grammar.
-With passive study, you’ll get through a resource much faster and get more input, but you won’t learn as much new vocabulary or remember it as well.
-Your study time should be a balance of the two because both have their benefits and drawbacks.
-Since active learning can be very draining, I recommend about 1/3 of your study time be active learning, and 2/3 of your study time be passive learning.
+The same resource can be used for both active and passive learning.
+For example, if I read an article and stop at every sentence to look up all the words I don’t know and make flashcards from those words to study them, that’s active learning.
+If I read the article, quickly look up a few unfamiliar words, and continue reading once I’ve seen the definitions, that’s passive learning.
+With active learning, it will take you longer to get through a resource, but you’ll remember it better and learn more new vocabulary and grammar.
+With passive study, you’ll get through the resource faster and gain more input, but you may not retain as much new vocabulary or remember it as well.

 VPN